aurelia/aurelia/docs/user-docs/router-lite/configuring-routes.md

 </li>
 ```

-Because the `id` parameter is optional, even without a value for the `id` parameter, clicking the link loads the `Product` component.
+As the `id` parameter is optional, even without a value for the `id` parameter, clicking the link loads the `Product` component.
 Depending on whether or not there is a value present for the `id` parameter, the `Product` component generates a random id and loads that.

 ```typescript